binsync/libbs/README.md

 ```

 ## Usage
-YODALib exposes all decompiler API through the abstract class `DecompilerInterface`.
+libbs exposes all decompiler API through the abstract class `DecompilerInterface`.
 The `DecompilerInterface`
 can be used in either the default mode, which assumes a GUI, or `headless` mode.
 In `headless` mode, the interface will
 start a new process using a specified decompiler.